GLO-3002-Norlab/DRIVE_AGAIN/README.md

 ## Documentation and Tutorials

-Quick link for the documentation: [](https://drive-again.readthedocs.io/en/latest/).
+Quick link for the [documentation](https://drive-again.readthedocs.io/en/latest/).

 Those tutorials are written using Markdown syntax and stored in the project's `/docs` folder.
 Their scope ranges from how to use the project to technical documentation for more experienced developer on how to extend the codebase.